robcreel/python-api-challenge/README.md

 ## Background

 Whether financial, political, or social -- data's true power lies in its ability to answer questions definitively.
-So let's answer a fundamental question: "What's the weather like as we approach the equator?"Now, we know what you may be thinking: _"Duh.
-It gets hotter..."_
+So let's answer a fundamental question: "What's the weather like as we approach the equator?"

-But, if pressed, how would you **prove** it?

 ![Equator](Images/equatorsign.png)

-## Part I - WeatherPy
+## Part I - Weather

 In this example, we'll be creating a Python script to visualize the weather of 500+ cities across the world of varying distance from the equator.
 To accomplish this, we'll be utilizing a [simple Python library](https://pypi.python.org/pypi/citipy), the [OpenWeatherMap API](https://openweathermap.org/api), and a little logic to create a representative model of weather across world cities.